 Many people love to let the light in during the morning and afternoon hours, but unfortunately, that’s not a luxury you should indulge in when it’s hot outside.
 The yellow light that streams in through open blinds can cause your home to heat up much faster than it would if you kept the blinds closed.
 Whenever you’re at work or out running errands, keep curtains and blinds closed so that everything stays nice and cool.

 Ignoring Your Fan

 Instead of dashing to adjust the thermostat when your home feels toasty, flip on your ceiling fan.
 Sometimes just getting the air moving inside is enough to keep you from cranking the AC, and it’s a much cheaper way to cool down.

-If you want to learn more about saving money on air conditioning, especially during the hottest times of the year, contact One Hour Heating & Air Conditioning® of Ramsey today at (763) 284-8639.
+If you want to learn more about saving money on air conditioning, especially during the hottest times of the year, contact Northern's One Hour Heating & Air Conditioning® today at (763) 284-8639.
 Their trained technicians will be happy to help with any and all of your HVAC concerns, including inspections, installations, and repairs.